What is a personal licence?

 Who needs a personal licence?

 Any premises (except qualifying clubs) that sell or supply alcohol will need at least one personal licence holder, one of whom must be named on the premises licence as the Designated Premises Supervisor.
 There is an exception for community premises in respect of which a successful application has been made to disapply the usual mandatory conditions.
-More information is available on the Council's Guidance on Removal of Requirement for DPS - PDF 196Kb / 4 pages
+More information is available on the Guidance on Removal of Requirement for DPS (PDF 150Kb / 4 pages).

 Who can apply for a personal licence?